Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

-\begin{ack} We are very grateful to Chunyi Li, Emanuele Macrì, Paolo Stellari, Richard Thomas, Xiaolei Zhao, Shizhuo Zhang for many useful conversations, and to Arend Bayer for suggesting the strategy used in Theorem \ref{thm_uniqueSinv_intro}.
+We are very grateful to Chunyi Li, Emanuele Macr\`{\i}, Paolo Stellari, Richard Thomas, Xiaolei Zhao and Shizhuo Zhang for many useful conversations, and to Arend Bayer for suggesting the strategy used in Theorem~\ref{thm_uniqueSinv_intro}.
 We also thank an anonymous referee for useful comments.

-S.F. is supported by EPSRC postdoctoral fellowship EP/T018658/1.
-L.P. is supported by the national research project PRIN 2017 Moduli and Lie Theory. \end{ack}